 How to Build a Story Spine

 To see how the process worked, I built a Story Spine for the 1999 classic film, The Iron Giant.
-The terms in brackets match the Story Spine format with 8 of the 18 Global Story Beats, making it easy to start with this simple storytelling process and later transition your work in the expanded structure.
+The terms in brackets match the Story Spine format with 8 of the 18 Story Beats, making it easy to start with this simple storytelling process and later transition your work into the expanded structure.

 Once upon a time there was a damaged giant robot from outer space who fell to earth but did not remember its capabilities as a weapon of mass destruction.
 [HOOK]